akerber47/akerber47.github.io/reading.md

 started this in July 2019, so lots of older content is lost.
 Maybe one day I'll sit down and think hard about what I've read in the past that's valuable.

+### 2020 June
+-

+### 2020 May
+- Steve McConnell, *Software Estimation: Demystifying the Black Art*
+- Frederick P. Brooks, Jr., *The Mythical Man-Month*
+- R.C.
+Sproul, *If There's a God Why are There Atheists?*
+- William Wheeler, *State of War: MS-13 and El Salvador's World of Violence*
+- Naomi Booth, *Sealed*

 ### 2020 April
 - Laura Lippman, *Lady in the Water*
 - Stephane Faroult, *The Art of SQL*